rubenzantingh/MultiLanguage/README.md

 The tooltip for the entities mentioned below are displayed on hover.
 A hotkey may also be selected in the settings to toggle the hover functionality.

 ### Quest translation
 Display translations for quests in the player's quest log, as well as on the quest progress and completion frames.
+Also supports an in-frame translation rather than an tooltip.

 ### Npc translation tooltip
 Display a tooltip that shows the NPC's name and role (if applicable).